-Note: Estrella Mountain Community College personnel are not permitted to purchase or transport alcohol.
-Administrative Regulation 4.13 prohibits the use of funds to purchase alcohol (with the exception of small amounts for cooking in the Culinary Institute for educational purposes) and the use of alcohol at College sponsored events.
+Serving of alcoholic beverages is restricted at Glendale Community College.
+In the years for which this report is concerned, no event(s) occurred in which alcohol was available.
+This required the express consent of the Chancellor of the Maricopa County Community College District, the closing of the venue to the public and students, and hiring of trained and registered bartenders.
+Glendale Community College personnel are not permitted to purchase or transport alcohol.
+Administrative Regulation 4.13 prohibits the use of funds to purchase alcohol (with the exception of small amounts for cooking in the Culinary Institute for educational purposes) and the use of alcohol at college-sponsored events.
 State law also regulates the service, sale, distribution, and consumption of alcoholic beverages.
-In light of the law, Estrella Mountain Community College does not permit the use, sale, or distribution of alcoholic beverages.
+In light of the law, Glendale Community College does not permit the use, sale or distribution of alcoholic beverages.

+II.
 Alcohol Use is Prohibited in Public Places

-Estrella Mountain Community College maintains a drug, alcohol, and tobacco-free campus.
+Glendale Community College maintains a drug, alcohol, and tobacco free campus.
 No alcohol is permitted in public places or elsewhere on campus.

+III.
 Delivery or Use of Kegs or Other Common Containers is Prohibited on Campus

-Estrella Mountain Community College prohibits alcohol on campus in any form.
+Glendale Community College prohibits alcohol on campus in any form.

-Marketing and Promotion of Alcohol
+4. Marketing and Promotion of Alcohol

-Alcohol Advertising on Campus is Banned or Limited
+I. Alcohol Advertising on Campus is Banned or Limited

-Estrella Mountain Community College campus banned advertisements of alcohol or alcoholic beverages.
+Glendale Community College campus does not allow advertisements that promote bars and/or the consumption or sale of alcohol or alcoholic beverages.

+II.
 Alcohol Industry Sponsorship for On-Campus Events is Banned or Limited

-There are no events on campus which are alcohol-industry sponsored.
+There are no on campus events, which are sponsored by the alcohol industry.

+III.
 Alcohol Promotions with Special Appeal to Underage Drinkers is Banned or Limited

-Estrella Mountain Community College does not participate in promotions related to drinking, underage or otherwise.
-The main campus and extended campuses are located in neighborhood settings within a one-mile vicinity of bars.
+Glendale Community College does not participate in promotions related to drinking, underage or otherwise.

+IV.
 Alcohol Promotions that Show Drinking in High-Risk Contexts is Banned or Limited

-Estrella Mountain Community College does not participate in promotions related to drinking.
+Glendale Community College does not participate in promotions related to drinking.

-Pro-Health Messages that Counterbalance Alcohol Advertising are Required
+V. Pro-Health Messages that Counterbalance Alcohol Advertising are Required